 As I have referred to in previous blogs my psychiatrist dropped the bombshell that he is leaving the Clinic in June and I have to be referred to a new one.
 I have a choice of three !!!!
 Sometimes I wish I did not have a choice and that the referral was just made for me.
-So what are my criteria after a long a trusting relationship with a good psychiatric practitioner to have to start all over again.
+So what are my criteria for a long a trusting relationship with a good psychiatric practitioner to have to start all over again?

 First and foremost I have to trust that they believe my story and past.
 That is paramount and it is going to take time for that to happen but there are subtle cues and clues a person gives out that they believe me and I can read them immediately so that is not hard.

 Secondly, they must not be “drug happy prescribers”.
 I am on a drug regime now that has taken a long time to work out and is working.
 My sleep and mood are good and I do not want psychiatrist with a ‘gung-ho’ approach with medications waltzing onto the scene believing he can give me a cure it all drug.
 I am open to discussing medications, of course I am but am believe therapy is the best approach in my situation coupled with some medications for mood stabilisation and sleep/nightmares/flashbacks.

 Thirdly, I need a good pro-active good listener not one writing or staring at notes the whole time during the consultation.
 I he/she is not listening to me or I do not feel they are mistakes are going to be made and given the nature of Complex PTSD and Trauma more harm than good can be done through inadequate treatment.
 Missing subtle cues can result in missing a suicidal or self harm episode.
 So careful monitoring is vital.